philipokumu/marketplace-app/README.md

 ```

 8. Access the site through the link provided by the above command.
 For example: http://127.0.0.1:8000
-9. Access the admin backend using: http://{your-host-name}/admin
+9. Access the admin backend using your local url e.g.: http://{your-host-name}/admin

 ## Points of improvement in the application